-The field location was divided into four different main plots where the four tillage practices were adopted.
-Bulk (composite) sample was collected at 0-20 cm soil depth for initial soil characteristics (Table 1).
-Out of the four main plots, three were demarcated with a 0.6 m raised bunds.
-In these plots, water was controlled and maintained to an approximate level of between 5 cm to 10 cm from 2 weeks after transplanting to the stage of ripening of the grains, while in other plot without bunds which represent the farmers' tillage field; water was allowed to flow in and out as it comes, as described below:
+The experimental field was demarcated into four main plots where the four different tillage practices were adopted.
+A composite sample was collected at 0- 20 cm soil depth using soil auger for initial soil characteristics (Table 1).
+Out of the four main plots, three were later divided into sub-plots with a 0.6 m raised bunds.
+In these plots, the water level was controlled at an approximate level of between 5 cm to 10 cm from 2 weeks after transplanting to the time of ripening of the rice grains, while in unbunded plots that represent the farmers' traditional field; water was allowed to flow in and out as it comes, as described below: